keithjgrant/Taming-CSS/Crawling/chapter5.md

 Now, unless you are fairly new to web development circles, you have surely heard that it is a bad practice to use HTML tables for layout.
 Many websites into the early 2000s laid out their sites using `<table>`.
 It can be much simpler to lay out many designs using tables instead of fighting with floats (which was the only other viable alternative at the time).
 Eventually there was a lot of backlash against the use of tables for layout, because doing so meant using unsemantic HTML.
 Instead of the HTML tags representing what content they contained, they were simply doing the work of layout&mdash;something CSS should be responsible for.

-Browsers now support table display for elements other than `<table>`, so we can now enjoy the benefits of table layout while maintaining semantic markup.
+Browsers now support table display for all sorts of elements other than `<table>`, so we can now enjoy the benefits of table layout while maintaining semantic markup.
 It is not a "holy grail" solution, however.
 There is also no equivalent to the HTML table attributes "colspan" and "rowspan".
 There are also still things floats and inline-block can do that this cannot.

+## Flexbox and Beyond

+One other `display` option you should know about is **Flexbox**.
+This is a newer feature that provides a lot of flexibility in your layouts.
+However, it is more complicated than the other display values we have covered, and it doesn't have quite as much browser support, so will come back to it in a later chapter.

+There are also an emerging specification for grid layout.
+At the time of writing, this has virtually no browser support, but it is worth being aware of.